 Now, resize your square to 1″, and duplicate it so that you have four 1″ squares.
 Place the upper left corner of one of the squares at x=1″ and y=1″ .
 Place another at x=10 and y=1, another at x=1 and y=10, and the last at x=10 and y=10.
 Send it to draw.
 Did the squares all draw at the precise locations on the cutting mat where they appeared on the screen?
 It is possible that one of the squares drew in the correct place, but perhaps ones that were further away from the starting point were not drawn as close to their screen positions.
 Make note of your test results .

 It is important to note how far off the shapes were drawn.
 You will frequently need to cut scraps.
-Knowing where to place the design pieces on the screen in the software to correspond with the location of the scraps on the cutting mat can help you maximize the accuracy of your cuts.
-If a design calls for six or eight small pieces of different colored papers, you may be able to position pieces of each of the colored papers on the mat in specific locations to have all of the pieces cut in a single pass.
+Know where to place the design pieces on the screen in the software.
+The screen placement needs to correspond with the location of the scraps on the cutting mat.
+This can then help you maximize the accuracy of your cuts.
+If a design calls for six or eight small pieces of different colored papers, you may be able to position pieces of each of the colored papers on the mat in specific locations.
+Then you can cut all of the pieces cut in a single pass.